ivan-sincek/chad/README.md

 Chad Extractor was mainly designed to extract and validate data from Chad results; but, you can also use it to extract and validate data from plaintext files by specifying `-pt` option - plaintext files will be treated similar to server responses and extraction logic will be immediately applied.

-## Advanced Example: Social Media Takover
+## Advanced Example: Social Media Takeover

 Prepare Google Dorks as [social_media_dorks.txt](https://github.com/ivan-sincek/chad/blob/main/src/dorks/social_media_dorks.txt) file: